ArtifexSoftware/mupdf.js/examples/super-simple-viewer/README.md

 This is an extremely simple example of using the MuPDF.js module from a web browser.

-> You CANNOT run this from the file system!
->
-> Modern web browsers refuse to load and run scripts from the file system, so
-> this project must be served up by a web server.
+The page rendering runs directly on the main thread, so this viewer may cause your browser to slow down while it is loading the PDF document!

 Initialize the project:

 	npm install

-Then to start the HTTP server and open your browser to the viewer:
+Then to start a local HTTP server and open your browser to the viewer:

 	npm start